top of page

 • As at January 2018, I have over 1,000 hours of teaching experience, mainly in philosophy.

-• University courses I have created and taught: Happiness and wellbeing, Ethics and social issues (/Intro applied ethics), Science and human values (/Understanding science: How and why it works), Political philosophy (/Contemporary political philosophy), Philosophy of law, Introduction to philosophy (/The big questions), Special topic: The experience machine, Bioethics (half course).
+• University courses I have created and taught: Happiness and wellbeing, Policy submission writing (Work integrated learning course), Practical business ethics (Work integrated learning course), Communication ethics, Ethics and social issues (/Intro applied ethics), Science and human values (/Understanding science: How and why it works), Political philosophy (/Contemporary political philosophy), Philosophy of law, Introduction to philosophy (/The big questions), Special topic: The experience machine, Bioethics (half course).

 • In addition to undergraduate and graduate university students, I have experience teaching school students, adult education groups, and policy makers.